makersacademy/bowling-challenge/README.md

 -----------

 As a player
+So I can begin my game of 10-pin bowling
+I would like to start on the first frame

+As a player
+So I can have a target for the ball
+I would like to play against 10-pins

+As a player
+So I can compete properly
+I would like to have two attempts to knock down the ten pins

+As a player
+So I can play again in the next frame
+I would like the pins to be refreshed back to 10pins.

+As a player
+So I am rewarded for hitting 10 pins at once
+I would like to have a bonus for a strike

+As a player
+So I am rewarded for hitting 10 pins in two attempts
+I would like to have a bonus for a spare.

+As a player
+So I can have a Challenge
+I would like there to be a maximum of 10 frames.

+As a player
-So I can know how well I am doing at 10-pin bowling
+So I can know how well I am doing
-I would like to see my current score to be calculated.
+I would like to see my score.

 Game Rules:
 -----------